 "heartfully." en.oxforddictionaries.com.
 With the whole heart; with enthusiasm, conviction, or intense feeling; warmly, cordially; devotedly.

 What a great word!
 And what a great draft.
 I found it online, probably on Pinterest, and I have no idea where it came from, unfortunately.
-(Please let me know if you recognize this from someone or somewhere.)
-In any event, here's what it looks like in Fiberworks.
+(Update: Thanks to Janice Jones, who kindly sent me an email about this, it comes from Oelsner's Handbook of Weaves, also available as a download from Handweaving.net.)
+Here's what it looks like in Fiberworks.

 16 shafts, a 36-treadle repeat -- perfect for my Toika compu-dobby.
 I had a 10/2 Tencel warp on hand (wound from hand-dyed yarns by Teresa Ruch, with a solid purple yarn and a variegated red and purple yarn, purchased at Convergence 2018) and I sett it at 28 epi (for twill).
 The weft is 10/2 pearl cotton in red.
 Judging from the hand of the fabric on the loom, it's a bit too dense and heavy for a scarf.
 Perhaps it would work for a purse or a bag for my yoga mat?
 Then again, the hand might change substantially in the washing....